garlicPasta/dotViewer/README.md

 Features so far:
 * Loads and displays models from disc in color
-* Allows to rotate, translate and zoom the object
+* Allows to rotate, zoom the object